matrix-org/matrix-spec-proposals/proposals/4033-event-thread-and-order.md

 ## Proposal

-We propose to add an explicit order number to events and receipts, so we always know what is before or after what.
+We propose to add an explicit order number to events and receipts, so we can easily compare whether an event is before or after a receipt.

 This order should be a number that is attached to an event by the server before it sends it to any client, and it should never change.
 It should,